baltpeter/thesis-mobile-consent-dialogs/docs/notes.md

 ### App selection

+* To get a sufficient amount of apps, on both platforms we cannot just rely on the overall top charts (as they only contain ~200 apps each).
+Instead, we rely on the top charts per category and merge the results.

 * iOS
     * The `https://itunes.apple.com/WebObjects/MZStore.woa/wa/topChartFragmentData?cc=de&genreId=6000&pageSize=100&popId=27&pageNumbers=0` endpoint now only returns 100 entries.
         * `popId` values (determined by trying all values between 0 and 100, and comparing with: https://appfigures.com/top-apps/ios-app-store/germany/iphone/top-overall)